^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-What causes a headache?
+What causes cluster headaches?

-Clinical varieties of bundle headache
+Clinical types of cluster headache

 Where does it hurt?

-Diagnosis of Beam Headache
+Diagnosis of cluster headache

-• nasal congestion and / or rhinorrhea;
+• nasal congestion and/or rhinorrhea;

-• the swelling of the eyelids;
+• swelling of the eyelids;

 • sweating of the forehead and face;

-• miosis and / or ptosis;
+• miosis and/or ptosis;

 Who to contact?